 "If you had just memorized the periodic table and then thought you knew chemistry... you don't know chemistry.
 You don't know how any of those things interact with one another," she said.
 "The same is true for geography.
 If you just memorize all the capitals of the United States, you're just skimming the surface of what geography is really about."

 That's where Mystery Skype comes in.
-The origins of the game are unclear, but after the idea started to spread, Microsoft asked a group of six teachers to write an online guide
+The origins of the game are unclear, but after the idea started to spread, Microsoft asked a group of six teachers to write an online guide to the game.

 In addition to teaching students geography with context, Mohan believes the game can help them develop skills such as critical thinking, leadership and collaboration.